kgjerde/corporaexplorer/README.md

 ## 1\.
 Prepare data for the Shiny apps

-The `prepare_data()` function takes a data frame with, as a minimum, a `Date` and a `Text` column as input and returns a corpusexplorer object that can be explored in the package’s two Shiny apps.
+The `prepare_data()` function takes a data frame with, as a minimum, a `Date` and a `Text` column as input and returns a corporaexplorer object that can be explored in the package’s two Shiny apps.
 The default arguments should work fine for most use cases.